 If you’re in the market for a riding mower, you may often choose between electric, zero-turn, and models that use gasoline engines.
-Zero-turn models tend to be heavier than their gas and electric models, despite their similar size.
-The complex engine is to blame for the increased mass.
+Even though they might look similar in size, zero-turn models are generally heavier than the gas and electric ones.
+It’s mainly due to the complexity of their engine that adds to the weight.

 Since their engines are so close, electric and gas mowers weigh about the same.
 The batteries used in electric vehicles are substantial and can contribute as much weight as a car’s gas tank.

 Riding lawn mower weight need not increase proportionally with the size of its mower deck.
-On our chart above, we’ve included some machines with larger or wider decks that were lighter in weight.
+On the chart above, I’ve included some machines with larger or wider decks that were lighter in weight.

 However, other components like the blade, gauge wheels, spindles, deck shell, chute, and belt might add weight to the mower.

 Due to the steel construction and increased blades, riding lawn mowers are relatively heavy.

 The weight of a riding mower will increase proportionally with the number of blades it has.
 Mowers with three spindles weigh 120 pounds or more.